rianadon/WPILib-cp/README.md

 1. [WPILib](github.com/wpilibsuite/allwpilib) is cloned  and put in Gradle's build folder
 2. A [Java AST generator](https://github.com/javaparser/javaparser) patches all  native methods, replacing them with ones that fulfill the  needed return types but return constants
-3. Patches under the `patches` directory are copied into  the cloned folder, replacing files already there
+3. Patches under the `patches` directory are merged with the corresponding files in the src folder
 4. The project is built

 ## Usage